 Imitating the behavior of a regular internet user is essential in order to avoid IP blocks.
 This is where proxies step in and make the entire process of any data harvesting task easier.
 We will come back to this later.

-One of the main benefits of tools like Real-Time Crawler is its ability to help you extract public data from challenging targets without additional resources.
-Large search engines or e-commerce web pages make use of sophisticated anti-bot algorithms.
+One of the main benefits of ready-to-use web data extraction tools like Web Scraper API is its ability to help you extract public data from challenging targets without additional resources.
+Large e-commerce web pages make use of sophisticated anti-bot algorithms.
 Therefore, scraping them requires extra development time.

 In-house solutions would have to create workarounds through trial and error, which means inevitable slowdowns, blocked IP addresses, and an unreliable flow of pricing data.
-With Real-Time Crawler, the process is entirely automatic.
+With our web scraping tool, Web Scraper API, the process is entirely automatic.
 Instead of endlessly copy-pasting, your employees will be able to focus on more pressing matters and move straight to data analysis.

 Various companies extract data from websites to make their data sets more relevant and up-to-date.
 This practice often extends to other websites as well, so that the data set can be complete.
 The more data, the better, as it provides more reference points and renders the entire data set more valid.